 - Product failure.
 Patients complained that some of the components failed due to poor fixation which led to fractures and fragments breaking off – causing them to undergo additional surgeries to correct the problems.

 - Squeaking.
 Patients complained about excessive squeaking – again, causing some to undergo additional surgeries.
-Click here to hear a sample of one implant recipient's Stryker squeaky hip.

 - Bone fractures.
 Patients complained about experiencing bone fractures due to improper seating of their Stryker hip implants in broached bones.